-Mike McRae enters his first season at VCU as Assistant Coach in 2017-18.
+Mike McRae enters his third season at VCU as Assistant Coach in 2019-20.

 McRae joins the Rams from Canisius College in Buffalo after 14 seasons as Head Coach of the Golden Griffins.
 McRae led a total rebuilding project of the Golden Griffins, taking over a team that won four games in 2004 to winning the program's first two MAAC Championships and making the program's first appearances in the NCAA Tournament in 2013 and 2015.
 McRae had a record of 440-358 in his 14 seasons at Canisius, including a 333-222 (.600) record in the last eight seasons that includes three MAAC regular-season titles.